norta8t/dic_lap/README.md

-# DIC1 repository LAP
+# DIC repository LAP

 ## Repository Contents

-This repository contains example files used in the DIC1 classes at HTL-Rankweil.
+This repository contains example files used in the DIC classes at HTL-Rankweil.
 The examples in the microcontroller section are developed using Microchip Studio, tailored for the MEGACARD v6.

 ## Setting Up the Examples